mire-anmincat/web/docs/about.md

 # Introduction

-Anmincat Linux (Admin-cat Linux) is a stripped-down portable custom linux distribution to be a smallest bootable rescue system contains useful softwares and tools, Graphical User Interface by custom build of X11 (X Window System) with 2D Graphic Drivers.
+Anmincat Linux (Admin-cat Linux) is a stripped-down portable custom linux distribution to be a smallest bootable rescue system contains useful softwares and tools, Graphical User Interface  with 2D Graphic Drivers.

 Just for rescue and maintenance the system.

 The entire system is created from software packages, just like puppy linux but a bit different, stupid and painful.